shawlab-moffitt/CSEminer-manuscript/README.md

 # Process raw sequencing files:
 1. mapping,
-2. exon-quantification
+2. exon-quantification to counts
-3. exon-normalization
+3. exon-normalization and summary.
-4. generation of exon summary.

 # Scoring the Exons
 1. downloading all the required files